Fish & Chips Club Getting Started Guide

 Adding New Users

 Usually, you will want to create a more convenient user name and password.
 This must be done through the screens provided by the application itself, and not by editing the access control database tables directly.
 The password is stored in a hashed form, in order to keep it secret.
 The hash function is defined in Java, not in MySQL.
-So, it is not possible to add a new user correctly by using only MySQL tools.
+So, it's not possible to add a new user correctly by using only MySQL tools.

 In the beginning, adding a new user will seem unnecessarily painful.
 There is some inconvenience, but there's a reason for the inconvenience.
 The whole idea of an example application is to mimic what a 'real' application might do.
-In the case of security, it is a common requirement to

 To add a new user, navigate to the Access Control module: